-Midterm (150 points)
+Midterm (150)

 As a midterm, you will turn in your first draft of the written portion of, your project, with a data AND multimedia component.
-It will be placed in the assignment in Carmen.
+It will be placed dropbox in Carmen.
 This should have the look and feel you are intending for your final project, but it is open for editing until the final version is complete.

-Final Project (400 points)
+Final Project (400)

-In your final project Carmen assignment will be all of the written photo, video and graphic modules in their full and completed forms, shaped into a singular and comprehensive project.
+In your dropbox will be all of the written photo, video and graphic modules in their full and completed forms, shaped into a singular and comprehensive project.
 Please note: Each person in a team must equally participate in the research, creation and presentation to receive full credit.
 Post to assignment in Canvas.